Fraunhofer-ITMP/IMI-Project-Prioritization/README.md

 ```
 For Mac user, be sure to authorize the execution of the binary in the System -> Preferences -> Security&Privacy -> General Tab

-Unfortunatelty, you would require admin rights to your computer or laptop for doing this.
+Note that you need to have admin rights on your computer or laptop for doing this.

 ## Running the script
 Run the [main.py](src/main.py) file from the Python terminal as follows: